-The development plans are provided as Attachment 2 to this Report.
+The development plans are provided as Attachment 2 to Report CJ073-06/20.

 Notice of Exemption

 As outlined above, the intent of the Notice is to temporarily remove barriers in the planning system to respond to and recover from the current COVID-19 pandemic by exempting a range of planning matters from the need to obtain approval or comply with the planning framework.